The Mighty Don't Kneel: Jonah's leadership (2022)

+Zack Sabre Jr.'s leadership (2023–present)

-Following Jonah's exit from the group due to his return to WWE, Zack Sabre Jr. would officially join the stable after his victory to become NJPW World Television Champion at Wrestle Kingdom 17.
+Following Jonah's exit from the group due to his return to WWE, Zack Sabre Jr. would officially join the stable and become the stable's new leader after his victory to become NJPW World Television Champion at Wrestle Kingdom 17.
 During the following New Year Dash!! show on 5 January, NJPW confirmed on social media that Kosei Fujita would also join the stable.
 On 21 March, at the New Japan Cup 2023 Finals, Robbie Eagles announced that he will challenge Hiromu Takahashi for the IWGP Junior Heavyweight Championship at Sakura Genesis on 8 April 2023.
 During the same night he would also be announced as the newest member of TMDK, thus leaving Chaos in the process.
 At the event, Eagles lost to Takahashi.

-On 15 August 2024, during G1 Climax 34, Jackson returned to NJPW for the first time in eighteen years, replacing the injured Kosei Fujita and partnering Sabre as a mystery partner in a tag team match against Bullet Club War Dogs (David Finlay and Gedo).
+On 15 August 2024, during G1 Climax 34, Hartley Jackson returned to NJPW for the first time in eighteen years and joined TMDK, replacing the injured Kosei Fujita and partnering Sabre as a mystery partner in a tag team match against Bullet Club War Dogs (David Finlay and Gedo).
 Post-match, in a backstage promo, Sabre announced that Jackson is now a member of TMDK.
 On 18 August, Sabre won the G1 Climax 34.
 On 29 September, at Destruction in Kobe, Ryohei Oiwa joined TMDK.
 On October 14 at King of Pro-Wrestling, Sabre defeated Naito to win the IWGP World Heavyweight Championship.
 On 4 November, at Power Struggle, Eagles and Fujita won the Super Junior Tag League.